Diversions in place as police and ambulance service attend 'serious' accident in Co Tyrone

-Diversions in place as police and ambulance service attend 'serious' single vehicle accident in Artigarvan, County Tyrone

-Diversions are in place following a ‘serious’ single vehicle road traffic collision in County Tryone this morning.
+Diversions have now been lifted following a ‘serious’ single vehicle road traffic collision in County Tyrone this morning.
+It is understood the collision involved a livestock trailer.

 “Diversions are in place for west-bound traffic at the junction with the Leakpatrick Road, and for east-bound traffic at the junction with Ballyskeagh Road.

-Note: UPDATE: Diversions have now been lifted following a 'serious' single vehicle accident in Artigarvan, County Tyrone, this morning